FeatureBaseDB/featurebase-docs/docs/cloud/cloud-org/cloud-org-billing.md

 nav_order: 5
 ---

-# How do I manage billing for my organization?
+# How do I manage database payments for my organization?

 {: .no_toc }